Back to DWU AI Articles

 GDS Booking Fees

 Under the legacy distribution model, airlines pay GDSs a per-segment booking fee for each reservation processed through the GDS.
 GDS fees can vary from around $3 up to $15 per segment, with an average of 2.5–3 segments per ticket.
-The three GDSs that process the majority of indirect channel bookings globally are Amadeus, Sabre, and Travelport.
+Amadeus, Sabre, and Travelport process over 90% of indirect channel bookings globally.

 GDS Surcharges (Distribution Cost Charges)